 List of the BIT profile bending machine bend radii

 It is not easy to provide a definitive and comprehensive list of the radii to which every section can be curved.

 There are large numbers or standard sections (each with different bending characteristics), there are different methods of bending (hot and cold), and the end-uses vary widely.

 Hot bending generally refers to different types of induction bending.
-Hot bending are highly effective at bending pipes because they are fast, precise, and make few errors.
+Hot bending is highly effective at bending pipes because they are fast, precise, and makes few errors.

-The induction bending process, also known as high frequency bending, incremental bending or hot bending, uses inductors to locally heat steel by induction.
+The induction bending process, also known as high-frequency bending, incremental bending, or hot bending, uses inductors to locally heat steel by induction.
 This results in a narrow heat band in the shape to be bent.
 The shape is firmly held by a clamp at the desired radius, which is mounted on a free pivoting arm.
 The shape is pushed through the inductor by an accurate drive system which causes the hot section to form the induction bend at the set radius.
-The bent part is then cooled by water, forced or still air to fix the bend shape.
+The best part is then cooled by water, forced or still air to fix the bent shape.

 Hot bending process of the section bending